MarcusHoltz/marcusholtz.github.io/_posts/2024-03-21-browsers-firefox-floorp-sidebery-setup.md

 ## Vertical Tabs from scratch

-If you want the slow-motion self-bake version of vertical tabs, check out [Sidetabs](https://addons.mozilla.org/en-US/firefox/addon/sidetabs/) by Jeb Nicholson.
+> If you want the slow-motion self-bake version of vertical tabs, check out [Sidetabs](https://addons.mozilla.org/en-US/firefox/addon/sidetabs/) by Jeb Nicholson.
+{: .prompt-info }

 Otherwise, you can continue to the Floorp customization below to enable vertical tabs: